A Sermon on John 3:3 - Audio Here

 Do you remember those famous verses we say every Christmas?
 The Word became flesh.
 John 1 verse 14 - Jesus, the Word of God, who created it all – He BECAME flesh.
 He stepped down into our flesh-life.

 And this is absolutely vital to understanding the new birth.
 Here is how the new birth came about.
 Jesus joined our family tree.
 He summed up our frailties and our sufferings and our sins, our twisted selfish fleshly lives – He became that.
 And He put it all to death on the cross.
 He was lifted up, v14, to die the death that flesh deserves.
 On the cross, HE was cast shrieking into outer darkness.
 He went the way of all flesh and was buried.
 But three days later, He burst up out of the tomb into new Spiritual life.
 As 1 Peter 3:18 puts it: “He was put to death in the flesh but made alive in the Spirit.”

-On Easter morning, Jesus was born again.
-Have you ever thought about that?
-Jesus was born again.
-He was the Pioneer of the new birth.
+On Easter morning, Jesus pioneered the new birth.
 He was the Ultimate Human Being who went through flesh-life and into Spirit-life.
-He was born once from the virgin womb, born again from the virgin tomb.

 If you want to look to find the new birth – ultimately you don’t look into your own heart.
 You won’t find it there.
 Don’t look for an experience, look to Christ.
 To find the new birth – look to Jesus.
 That’s where the new birth is.
 In the One who was crucified in flesh-life and raised into Spirit-life, (1 Cor 15:45).
 And the whole world is meant to find new life there.

 Verse 15 everyone should believe in Jesus and find eternal life.
 When we look away from the flesh and our earthly powers and when we just look to Jesus He gives us His own Spirit-life, His own new birth.